Research

 CountARFactuals.

-Together with my colleagues, we provide an efficient algorithm for generating plausible model-agnostic counterfactual explanations.
+We formulate and implement an efficient algorithm for generating plausible model-agnostic counterfactual explanations.